swyam/TEXTGAT/README.md

 GAT is pytorch implementation of VeIickovic paper.

-This project based "Graph Convolutional Networks for Text Classification.
+This project is based on  "Graph Convolutional Networks for Text Classification.
 Yao et al. AAAI2019." in PyTorch.

 data and its processing is taken from source code  https://github.com/iworldtong/text_gcn.pytorch.